minishift/minishift/README.md

   $ brew cask install minishift
   ```

-You can also install the latest unstable version of minishift, after you install homebrew-cask, run the following command:
+If you want to install the latest unstable version of minishift you will need the homebrew-cask versions tap.
+After you install homebrew-cask, run the following command:

   ```sh
   $ brew tap caskroom/versions